caweltjr/JavaGraphLibrary/README.md

 Implementation

-To meet these requirements, I developed this project that which is a maven command-line project that creates a weighted, connected graph data structure.
+To meet these requirements, I developed this project that is a maven command-line project that creates a weighted, connected graph data structure.
 The graph stucture is created by reading in a .csv file in the form of edges defined as 'vertex 1, vertex 2, weight'.
 For example, one edge would be 'A,B,300' which represents an edge with a weighted value of 300.
 The graph structure is composed of 2 hashmaps, one for the edges and one for the vertices.